CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

   check_targets [optional]
       A list of labels and label patterns that should be checked when running "gn check" or "gn gen --check".
-If neither check_targets or no_check_targets (see below) is specified, all targets will be checked.
+If unspecified, all targets will be checked.
-      It is an error to specify both check_targets and no_check_targets.
 If it is the empty list, no targets will be checked.
 To bypass this list, request an explicit check of targets, like "//*".

       The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.

-  no_check_targets [optional]
-      A list of labels and label patterns that should *not* be checked when running "gn check" or "gn gen --check".
-All other targets will be checked.
-      If neither check_targets (see above) or no_check_targets is specified, all targets will be checked.
-It is an error to specify both check_targets and no_check_targets.

-      The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.

-  check_system_includes [optional]
-      Boolean to control whether system style includes are checked by default when running "gn check" or "gn gen --check".
-System style includes are includes that use angle brackets <> instead of double quotes "".
-If this setting is omitted or set to false, these includes will be ignored by default.
-They can be checked explicitly by running "gn check --check-system" or "gn gen --check=system"

   exec_script_whitelist [optional]
       A list of .gn/.gni files (not labels) that have permission to call the